 - Who will be responsible for paying for your final expense costs?

 Life Insurance comes in many forms – from Term Life, which can protect your family from possible financial hardship, to Whole Life policies with set premiums and guaranteed payouts.
-The best way to decide what is right for you is to meet one on one with a Licensed David A Crotts & Associates Insurance Professional.
+The best way to decide what is right for you is to meet one-on-one with a licensed David A Crotts & Associates agent.

 The most straightforward of protection, Term Life Insurance offers coverage for a set number of years, generally ranging from 10 years to 30 years.
 These policies are most often used to cover a financial obligation such as paying off a mortgage or assuring a college education for surviving children.